jamesbcook/chatbot-plugins/README.md

 ## Shodan

 * Contains a plugin that queries the Shodan api and returns the organization, ASN, hostnames, and ports from a given IP.

+## StrawPoll

+* Contains a plugin that allows a user to create and query strawpolls from strawpoll.me

 ## VirusTotal